 To identify the availability of households to move into homeownership, an assessment must consider the ability of renters to become first time home buyers.
 The American Community Survey has information that can be used as the basis for assessing the purchasing power of local renter households.
 Gross rent as a percentage of household income is a computed ratio of monthly gross rent to monthly household income.
-The ratio is computed separately for each renter household, rounded to the nearest tenth and then displayed by household income groups.
+The ratio is computed separately for each renter household, rounded to the nearest tenth and then displayed by household income groups by gross rent as a percentage of income in the

-Where to look: Census Data Data Source: American Community Survey 5-Year Estimates Table: B25074 - Household income by gross rent as a percentage of income in the past 12 months
+Where to look: American FactFinder Data Source: American Community Survey

+Table: B25074 - Household income